oxylabs/chatgpt-scraper/README.md

 ## Why choose Oxylabs?

-- **Maintenance-free:** Our API handles all the infrastructure, from proxy management to IP rotation and anti-bot systems.
+- **Maintenance-free:** Our API handles all the infrastructure, from proxy management to IP rotation and bot traffic management systems.
 This means you don't need to spend engineering time on maintenance or adapting to website changes.
 - **High success rates:** Built on our industry-leading infrastructure, the API ensures a high degree of reliability and a consistent data flow for all your scraping tasks.
-- **Advanced features:** The API utilizes Custom Browser Instructions for a headless browser to mimic real user behavior, automatically bypasses CAPTCHAs, and offers geo-targeting to retrieve localized responses.
+- **Advanced features:** The API utilizes Custom Browser Instructions for a headless browser to mimic real user behavior, automatically handles CAPTCHAs, and offers geo-targeting to retrieve localized responses.

 ## FAQ